+(B) This section could include the following:

+(1) The types of people responsible for evaluation against the merit criteria.
+For example, peers external to the Federal agency or Federal agency personnel.

+(2) The number of people on an evaluation panel and how it operates, how reviewers are selected, reviewer qualifications, and how conflicts of interest are avoided.

+(iii) Review and Selection Process.
+This section may vary in the level of detail provided.

+(A) It must include the following:

+(1) Any program policy, factors, or elements that the selecting official may use in selecting applications for the award.
+For example, geographical dispersion, program balance, or diversity.

+(2) A brief description of the merit review process, including how the Federal agency uses merit review outcomes in final decision-making.
+For example, whether they are advisory only.

+(B) It could also include the following:

+(1) Who makes the final selections for awards.

+(2) Any multi-phase review methods.
+For example, an external panel that advises on, makes, or approves final recommendations to the deciding official.

+(iv) Risk Review.

+(A) This section must include the following:

+(1) A brief description of the factors used for the Federal agency’s risk review as required by § 200.206.

-3. For any Federal award under a notice of funding opportunity, if the Federal awarding agency anticipates that the total Federal share will be greater than the simplified acquisition threshold on any Federal award under a notice of funding opportunity may include, over the period of performance, this section must also inform applicants:
+(2) If the Federal agency expects that any award under the NOFO will be more than the simplified acquisition threshold during its period of performance, include the following information:

-i.
-That the Federal awarding agency, prior to making a Federal award with a total amount of Federal share greater than the simplified acquisition threshold, is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently FAPIIS) (see 41 U.S.C.
-2313);
+(i) That before making a Federal award with a total amount of Federal share greater than the simplified acquisition threshold, the Federal agency must review and consider any information about the applicant that is in the responsibility/qualification records available in SAM.gov (see 41 U.S.C.
+2313).

-ii.
-That an applicant, at its option, may review information in the designated integrity and performance systems accessible through SAM and comment on any information about itself that a Federal awarding agency previously entered and is currently in the designated integrity and performance system accessible through SAM;
+(ii) That an applicant can review and comment on any information in the responsibility/qualification records available in SAM.gov.

-iii.
-That the Federal awarding agency will consider any comments by the applicant, in addition to the other information in the designated integrity and performance system, in making a judgment about the applicant's integrity, business ethics, and record of performance under Federal awards when completing the review of risk posed by applicants as described in § 200.206.
+(iii) That before making decisions in the risk review required by § 200.206 the Federal agency will consider any comments by the applicant, along with information available in the responsibility/qualification records in SAM.gov.

-4. Anticipated Announcement and Federal Award Dates—Optional.
-This section is intended to provide applicants with information they can use for planning purposes.
-If there is a single application deadline followed by the simultaneous review of all applications, the Federal awarding agency can include in this section information about the anticipated dates for announcing or notifying successful and unsuccessful applicants and for having Federal awards in place.
-If applications are received and evaluated on a “rolling” basis at different times during an extended period, it may be appropriate to give applicants an estimate of the time needed to process an application and notify the applicant of the Federal awarding agency's decision.

-F. Federal Award Administration Information

-1. Federal Award Notices—Required.
+(7) Award Notices.
 This section must address what a successful applicant can expect to receive following selection.

+(i) It must include the following:

-If the Federal awarding agency's practice is to provide a separate notice stating that an application has been selected before it actually makes the Federal award, this section would be the place to indicate that the letter is not an authorization to begin performance (to the extent that it allows charging to Federal awards of pre-award costs at the non-Federal entity's own risk).
-This section should indicate that the notice of Federal award signed by the grants officer (or equivalent) is the authorizing document, and whether it is provided through postal mail or by electronic means and to whom.
-It also may address the timing, form, and content of notifications to unsuccessful applicants.
+(A) If the Federal agency's practice is to provide a separate notice stating that an application has been selected before it makes the Federal award, indicate that the letter is not an authorization to begin performance and that the Federal award is the authorizing document.

+(B) If pre-award costs are allowed, beginning performance is at the applicant’s own risk.

+(C) This section should indicate that the notice of Federal award signed by the grants officer, or equivalent, is the official document that obligates funds, and whether it is provided through postal mail or by electronic means and to whom.

+(D) The timing, form, and content of notifications to unsuccessful applicants.
 See also § 200.211.